 During outside of school hours and on non-school days, the public is welcome to use school grounds from dawn until dusk under procedures promulgated by the superintendent.
 Such use is secondary to use by any school or district activity or to any community use as provided through rental or donation.

 Access to school buildings after school hours and on non-school days is only for attending school and district events or for uses authorized by the superintendent or their designee.
-Access within the building will be limited to only those participating in the authorized event.
+Access within the building will be limited to only those participating in the authorized event and to personnel whose work requires it.
 Such access will be limited to those rooms and spaces required by the event, including appropriate restroom access.

 The superintendent will ensure that procedures enacting this and related policies are created and enforced.